NethServer/docs/administrator-manual/en/firewall.rst

 - :guilabel:`low`: low priority traffic, can be assigned to something like peer to peer file exchange

+The system always tries to prevent traffic starvation under high network load.

+Classes will get spare bandwidth proportionally to their committed rate.
+So if class A has 1Mbit committed rate and class B has 2Mbit committed rate, class B will get twice the spare bandwidth of class A.
+In all cases all spare bandwidth will be given to them.

 For more info, see [#]_ .

 Advanced options